dwsantos/gsbc-intro-web/README.md

 One website that I appreciate the design of is [nvbc.org](https://www.nvbc.org).
 I was able to use this website as a good reference when designing my church's website.
 It is good because it is clean and simple to use.
 Another website I like the design of is [apple.com](https://www.apple.com).
 It is not only very clean, but also very simple to use.
 I does a good job of promoting the product, making simple to get information about the product, and simple to purchase the product.
 [Feedmusic.com](//www.feedmusic.com) is also a great website due to its unique and amazing features.
 Although having a complex features, it is very simple and user friendly.

-In the future, I hope to gain enough knowledge to be able to add additional features on a website.
-I want to be able to create a website that is clean, simple to use, and efficiently promote the product.
-I want to be able to greatly increase the media department of whatever church I eventually go to.
+In the future, I hope to be able to create and edit a website with ease.
+I want this website to be clean, simple, easy to use, but have cool and fasinating features that still effectively fulfills its purpose and presents the product well.

 ## Timeline for Project
 -------------------------------------------------------------------------